 Fortunately, an increasing number of senior living options are becoming available to support aging adults who aren’t yet in need of continuous care.
 Here are some alternatives to traditional assisted living facilities that may meet your family’s needs.

-2. Home Modifications If your parent’s safety in their home is your primary concern, you may want to go beyond installing a monitoring system and considering changes that will make the home a safer place to live.
+2. Home modifications.
+If your parent’s safety in their home is your primary concern, you may want to go beyond installing a monitoring system and considering changes that will make their home a safer place to live.
 There are a number of ways to make a home more senior-friendly from installing an easy-access shower to making sure smoke alarms have obvious visual and audible signals.

 3. Elder companions.
 An elder companion (or “home companion”) provides company for people living alone – in particular those who are homebound.
 Beyond companionship, these individuals can act as an extra set of hands, eyes and feet to your parent when you can’t be there and will provide part-time assistance with tasks like laundry, running errands, and light housekeeping.
 Care4hire offers these tips for hiring a companion or caregiver.

 4. Personal care assistants.
 A step beyond an elder companion is a personal care assistant who can help with bathing, dressing, grooming, and cooking.
 This is a great option for parents who don’t need full-time assistance or medical care (personal care assistants aren’t licensed health workers, but they can administer medication).
 Care assistants, like those from Home Instead, can also be helpful to family caregivers who only need extra help for certain tasks.